1wsx10/VectorThrust2/readme.md

 3. copy&paste the code for your controls. you will need:
 %dampeners
 %jetpack
-%standby			this completely stops the script, till you press the button again (and also safely turns off thrusters & rotors)
+%standby	this completely stops the script, till you press the button again (and also safely turns off thrusters & rotors) **please use it in multiplayer**
 %raiseAccel
 %lowerAccel
 %resetAccel